medibloc/panacea-core/.gitbook/resources/validator-faq.md

 Each of them applies a 10% commission rate and has 20% of self-delegated MEDs.
 Now comes a successful block that collects a total of 1025.51020408 MED in fees.

 First, a 2% tax is applied.
-The corresponding MEDs go to the reserved community pool.
+The corresponding MED go to the reserved community pool.
 The community pool's funds can be allocated through governance.

 - `2% * 1025.51020408` = 20.51020408 MED go to the community pool